• TDD vs BDD: Concepts, Differences, and Practical Use

 Key Differences Between TDD and BDD

-The difference between TDD and BDD lies primarily in why tests are written and who they are written for.
+The difference between TDD and BDD lies primarily in why tests are written and for whom they are written.
 While both approaches rely on automated testing, their intent, scope, and development flow vary significantly.

 Intent